yasenstar/python/README.md

-# python learning

-this is my self learning and practices on Python
+This is my self learning and practices on Python

 ## Manim - Python library for technology animation